Skip to main content

 • High signup, low activation, no mention of onboarding in churn → Your onboarding is silently killing growth

-• High activation, high churn, no mention of bugs in churn → Customers aren't churning because the product is broken — they're churning because it's not differentiated
+• High activation, high churn, no mention of bugs in churn → Customers aren't churning because the product is broken.
+They're churning because it's not differentiated

 The absence of a pattern is itself a signal.
 AI analysis helps here because it can flag when expected categories are missing from the data.